openconfig/reference/rpc/gnmi/gnmi-specification.md

 ```

-The following serialisations would be used (note that the examples below follow the conventions for textproto, and Golang-style backticks are used for string literals that would otherwise require escaping):
+The following serialisations would be used (note that the examples below follow the conventions for textproto, and Go-style backticks are used for string literals that would otherwise require escaping):

 For `/a/b[name=b1]/c/d`: